This article was updated on July 17, 2018.

 Startups are getting serious attention from prospective employees and investors alike.
-As noted by the National Venture Capital Association (NVCA), the startup ecosystem grabbed $11.3 billion in funding in Q4 2015.
 While workers are often drawn to hot, new organizations for the chance to get innovative and involved in something unique, there's also another way they remain relevant while competing for young talent: perks.

 According to Career Attraction, "comfort perks" like bi-weekly massages, free snacks or post-work parties are popular ways to entice millennials and reach out to the upcoming generation Z. But in-office Foosball, free scooters and other "fun" benefits aren't the only specialized perks that attract young employees.

 Here are five meaningful perks that can help grab and hold the attention of these up-and-coming workers:

 Millennials view their health differently than previous generations.
 According to MediaPost, while 80 percent of Baby Boomers see their primary care physician on a regular basis, just 61 percent of younger workers do the same.
 In addition, they're more likely to use health care services that let them book online or receive mobile notifications and are more likely to ask for a discount on specific services.

 The takeaway?
 Organizations can attract young talent by offering health plans that subsidize a significant portion of medical costs and provide online portals so they can mange their health care with just a click of a button.